 Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
 Credit may be granted up to a maximum of 100 hours towards this certificate.

 Transferring credit from other Continuing Education certificates

 If you have completed requirements for another University of Calgary Continuing Education certificate, you may be able to transfer some credits between programs.
 For details, please review the Transferability section in the certificate programs that you have completed.
 To transfer credits, please contact a student advisor.

-On completion of this certificate, up to 150 hours of equivalent courses may be transferred toward certificates in Marketing, Professional Management, Public Relations Management, or Security Management.
+On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Health, Safety and Environment, Marketing, Professional Management, Public Relations Management, and Security Management.
+Up to 100 hours of equivalent courses may be transferred towards the Certificate in Change Management.
 The number of hours will vary based on certificate requirements and courses.

-This program is offered in association with the Human Resources Institute of Alberta.
-Individuals already certified often take Continuing Education human resource courses to meet their professional development unit (PDU) or recertification requirements.
+This program is offered in association with the Chartered Professionals in Human Resources of Alberta.
+Individuals already certified often take Continuing Education human resource courses to meet their continuing professional development (CPD) or recertification requirements.

 Awards are given to deserving students not only for their academic achievement, but also for community involvement.
 Award sponsors include both corporate and private donors.

 To apply, you must meet eligibility criteria and submission deadlines.
 Students in this program may be eligible for:

 It is the student's responsibility to ensure all requirements for graduation are fulfilled, and to apply to graduate.

 View our Graduation page for details.